Erlkoenig90/uSer/doc/uSer.md

 prior written authorization from the authors.

 \section GettingStarted Getting started
 To start using µSer, download the project's source code, add the contained "uSer" directory to the compiler's include path, or just copy the \ref uSer.hh "uSer/uSer.hh" file into your project.
+Switch on your compiler's C++17 support, e.g. by passing "-std=c++17" to the command line for GCC and Clang.
 Add an include directive to your C++ source code:
 \code{.cpp}
 #include <uSer.hh>
 \endcode